What is a financial safety net and why is it important?

 There are two options for setting up your savings in a financial safety net.
 One idea is to pay all your bills and unexpected expenses from the same place, which could be a second bank account.
 You would have to build up the amount of money, so it’s worth finding a bank that pays interest on current accounts.
 You could use a prepaid card or app-only bank for day-to-day purchases, to keep you on a budget.
 The other option is to pay into a separate savings account that you won’t touch except in emergencies.
 There are advantages and disadvantages to both ways of doing it and I use both at the same time!

 Your options when you’re in need of emergency financial support

 If you’re thinking about emergency loans, there are cheaper and safer ways of getting quick cash, like borrowing from family or close friends, but these might not be an option for you.
 If you’re falling without a financial safety net, you can apply for emergency loans online, but it’s best to compare your options before applying.
 If you’ve got a 0% purchase rate on your credit card, you won’t be charged interest during the introductory period, so this could be a useful way to avoid taking out costly loans.

-If you find yourself searching for ‘emergency loans bad credit’, or ‘how to get an emergency loan’, you may be better off speaking to the Money Advice Service.
+If you find yourself searching for ‘emergency loans bad credit’, or ‘how to get an emergency loan’, you may be better off speaking to the Money Helper.
 They’ll let you know which adverts are scams and should be avoided!
-You can compare loans from regulated lenders and see reviews of their service from real customers using our bad credit loans eligibility checker.

 Mark joined Choose Wisely in 2015.
 He continues to work in close contact with the providers, brokers and journalists operating in the world of consumer credit.